 1. Uranium Metal in Process - 10% of the total MAR is assumed oxidized (DR=0.1).
-For oxidation of uranium metal under turbulent conditions, the ARF is $1 \times 10^{-3}$ and the RF is 0.6 .
-2. Uranium Oxide Powders - Spill of 10% of total MAR from an average height of <3 meters is assumed (DR = 0.1).
-In addition, the material not initially suspended is subject to aerodynamic resuspension for 24 (DR = 0.9).
-The initial spill results in an ARF of $2 \times 10^{-3}$ with an RF of 0.2.
-The aerodynamic resuspension rate results in an ARF of $8.6 \times 10^{-5}$ (based on a resuspension rate of $1 \times 10^{-9}$ /sec for 24 h) with an RF of 1.0.
+For oxidation of uranium metal under turbulent conditions, the ARF is $1 \times 10^3$ and the RF is 0.6 .
+2. Uranium Fluoride or Oxide Powders - Spill of 10% of total MAR from an average height of <3 meters is assumed (DR = 0.1).
+In addition, the material not initially suspended is subject to aerodynamic resuspension for 24 hours (DR = 0.9).
+The initial spill results in an ARF of $2 \times 10^3$ with an RF of 0.2.
+The aerodynamic resuspension rate results in an ARF of $8.6 \times 10^5$ (based on a resuspension rate of $1 \times 10^9$ sec for 24 h) with an RF of 1.0.
 This resuspension rate assumes the fallen debris limits the air flow velocities over a majority of the spilled powder.
-3. Uranium Nitrate Crystals - Above assumptions for powders applied to an assumed 10% of MAR with particle diameters sufficiently small to allow suspension.
-The 10% factor was applied to the RF yielding values of 0.02 and 0.1, respectively, for spills and reentrainment.
-4. Non-flammable Uranium Solutions in Process Tanks and Piping - Release of 100% of MAR from an average height of <3 meters creating a mist is assumed (DR = 1.0).
+3. Non-flammable Uranium Solutions in Process Tanks and Piping - Release of 100% of MAR from an average height of <3 meters creating a mist is assumed (DR = 1.0).
 This approximation bounds the fraction which may be suspended due to evaporation and the possibility of pressurized releases of some small fraction of tanks due to crushing.
-The ARF for this release is $1 \times 10^{-4}$ with an RF of 0.5.
-5. Non-flammable Uranium Solutions in Polyethylene Containers - 50% of the MAR in polyethylene containers is assumed to leak and evaporate (or be resuspended) over 24 h in part due to heat inputs from fires (DR = 0.5).
+The ARF for this release is $1 \times 10^4$ with an RF of 0.5.
+4. Non-flammable Uranium Solutions in Polyethylene Containers - 50% of the MAR in polyethylene containers is assumed to leak and evaporate (or be resuspended) over 24 h in part due to heat inputs from fires (DR = 0.5).
 In addition, 2% of the containers are assumed to be crushed, ejecting the liquid under pressure (DR = 0.02).
-The ARF and RF for resuspension of liquids are $8.6 \times 10^{-7}$ (based on a resuspension rate of $1 \times 10^{-11}$ /sec for 24 h) and 1.0.
-For pressurized releases of liquids, the ARF is $1 \times 10^{-4}$ and the RF is 1.0 .

-6. Flammable (Organic) Uranium Solutions - Complete release, ignition, and combustion of the liquid solutions is assumed (DR = 1.0).
-Burning a large volume of a mixture of flammable and aqueous liquids containing dissolved uranium results in a ARF of $3 \times 10^{-2}$ with a RF of 1.0.
-Release and burning of organic and inorganic uranium solution mixtures is discussed in Subsection 7.4.4.
-7. Combustible solids contaminated with uranium are assumed to be completely oxidized.
+The ARF and RF for resuspension of liquids are $8.6 \times 10^7$ (based on a resuspension rate of $1 \times 10^{11}$ /sec for 24 h) and 1.0.
+For pressurized releases of liquids, the ARF is $1 \times 10^4$ and the RF is 1.0 .
+5. Flammable (Organic) Uranium Solutions - Complete release, ignition, and combustion of the liquid solutions is assumed (DR = 1.0).
+Burning a large volume of a mixture of flammable and aqueous liquids containing dissolved uranium results in a ARF of $3 \times 10^2$ with a RF of 1.0.
+Release and burning of organic and inorganic uranium solution mixtures is discussed in Subsection 7.4.5.
+6. Combustible solids contaminated with uranium are assumed to be completely oxidized.
 The combustible solids are modeled as cellulosic material assuming the combustible solids are principally contaminated paper.
-The ARF and DR for this release are $5 \times 10^{-5}$ and 0.5.
+The ARF and DR for this release are $5 \times 10^5$ and 0.5.

 In addition to the suspension of the radioactive materials discussed above, other accidents are assumed to occur due to the building collapse in the same time frame.
-These accidents include release and mixing of the HNO3 and NaOH tank inventories from the exterior storage tanks (Subsection 7.4.5).
+These accidents include release of the F2 and HF tank inventories (Subsections 7.4.6 and 7.4.7), and release and mixing of the HNO3 and NaOH tank inventories from the exterior storage tanks (Subsection 7.4.8).